 The first step in setting any boundary is undoubtedly self-knowledge.
 It is important to know what you like or dislike and what makes you comfortable versus what scares you.

 Without your own knowledge, it would be quite difficult to engage in the process of an ongoing relationship in a way that is functional.

 It is crucial to follow through on what you say because it seems easier said than done.
-Setting boundaries and then not being able to execute them lets your partner think they have an excuse to continue to overstep your boundaries.
+Setting boundaries in a relationship and then not being able to execute them lets your partner think they have an excuse to continue to overstep your boundaries.

-It better not to make any exceptions to your own boundaries or soon you will find yourself on compromising things that aren’t acceptable to you.
+It is better not to make any exceptions to your own boundaries, or soon, you will find yourself compromising things that aren’t acceptable to you.

-This includes compliment and criticism.
-You can start a discussion with a compliment which prevents your partner from getting defensive.
+This includes compliments and criticism.
+You can start a discussion with a compliment that prevents your partner from getting defensive.